microsoft/Tools-for-Health-Data-Anonymization/README.md

 For complex data types, you can provide a fixed json fragment following the [sample rules](#Sample-rules-using-FHIRPath).
 You should provide valid value for the target data type to avoid unexpected errors.

+## Perturb method
+With perturbation rule, you can replace specific values with equally specific, but different values.
+You can choose to sample noise from a fixed range or a proportional range.
+There are a few parameters that can help you customize the noise amount for different FHIR types.
+- [required] **span** A non-negative value representing the random noise range.
+For *fixed* range type, the noise will be sampled from a uniform distribution over [-*span*, *span*].
+For *proportional* range type, the noise will be sampled from a uniform distribution over [-*span* * value, *span* * value].
+- [optional] **rangeType** Define whether the *span* value is *fixed* or *proportional*.
+The default value is *fixed*.
+- [optional] **roundTo** Round the output value to a specified number of decimal places as all quantity values are of decimal type.
+The default *roundTo* value *0* for integer types and *2* for decimal types.

+Note that the target field should be of either a numeric type (integer, decimal, unsignedInt, positiveInt) or a quantity type (Quantity, SimpleQuantity, Money, etc.).

 ## Current limitations
 1. We support FHIR data in R4 and STU 3, JSON format.
 Support for XML is planned.